virtualspark/time2vec_ethereum/README.md

 1. Extracting Ethereum data from Yahoo Finance
 2. Preprocessing data using MinMaxScaler
-3. Define the Time2Vec model + LSTM (code borrowed from https://www.kaggle.com/danofer/time2vec-water-levels).
+3. Define the Time2Vec model + LSTM.
 Generate sequence and labels to prepare data to feed in the model.
-5. Use KerasGridSearch to find the best parameters (with the best score) to use for the Time2Vec + LSTM model
+4. Use KerasGridSearch to find the best parameters (with the best score) to use for the Time2Vec + LSTM model
-6. Apply the best parameters in the Time2Vec + LSTM model
+5. Apply the best parameters in the Time2Vec + LSTM model
-7. Display the model loss with training and testing sets in plt graph
+6. Display the model loss with training and testing sets in plt graph
-8. Display the actual and the predicted price in plt graph
+7. Display the actual and the predicted price in plt graph

 ## Getting Started